 When I started to work in Dialogue Experience, I was very worried about communication and working with colleagues.
 Surprisingly, my colleagues are very patient and empathetic, and Dialogue Experience (DE) has hired a sign language interpreter, which make me feel reassured.
 DE also provides various training and support to enhance my communication and cooperation skills.
 So now, I have confidence at work, being a workshop trainer and a host of all kinds of activities.

 Despite of difficulties of being a deaf, I still pursue my interest in drama and art performances in my spare time.
 I wish I would perform more dramas with hearing people.
-This will polish my drama skill.

 “Never be defeated and never give up”